- Baking Fundamentals Lesson #1: The Most Important Thing I Learned in Culinary School (Mise en Place)

-That day we learned the meaning of it, the importance of it, and that utilizing its principles would be key to our success in culinary school as well as in the real culinary world.
+That day we learned the meaning of the phrase and the importance of it in the kitchen.
+We were also told that utilizing its principles would be key to our success in culinary school as well as in the real culinary world.

 Seems simple enough right?
 In theory it is, but in practice it takes constant mindfulness to follow these principles.
 At least for me anyway.
 This way of thinking and working is not inherent in me, but I know that it is absolutely crucial for my success with recipes and keeping a kitchen running smoothly.

 These are my tips for utilizing mise en place with your home baking.
 As someone who struggles with staying organized, I can attest that these principles set me up for success with baking time and time again.

 #1: Read the Recipe Completely and Thoroughly

 I want you to read the recipe through completely, from start to finish, before you start anything.
 Ideally, read it more than once!
 Not reading the recipe carefully before getting started can be one of the most crucial mistakes made in tackling a baking recipe.

 By reading the recipe through fully, you can gain a clear understanding of the workflow of the recipe and the timing involved.
 I have learned the hard way by starting a recipe that needed several hours of chilling time that I did not plan for.
 Many baking recipes also call for room temperature ingredients.
 Reading the recipe thoroughly well before you start making it will prompt you to plan ahead for these things.

 #2: Gain a Clear Understanding for the Terminology and Techniques Used in the Recipe